z.com vs Exante, Who's Better?

 | Awards | At the time of writing this z.com review, and despite z.com’s impressive offering, the company has surprisingly not garnered any awards to date. |

-Exante have won a lot of industry awards over the years they have been operating as a financial broker.
-We show the most recognised awards for Exante here.
+Exante have won a lot of industry awards over the time they have been operating as an online trading platform.
+We list the most notable awards for Exante here.

 |